twonirwana/DiscordDiceBot/README.md

 # DiscordDiceBot

-A dice rolling bot for Discord.
-The bot needs to be configured in each channel and then provides a button selection.
-Upon clicking on a button the bot will post the result and move the buttons to the bottom of the channel.
+This is dice rolling bot for Discord.
+The bot needs to be configured in each channel and then provides a message with a button selection.
+Upon clicking on a button the bot will post the result and move the message with the buttons to the bottom of the channel.
 This improves usability, especially for touchscreen users.

 Add to Discord channel by following this link: https://discord.com/api/oauth2/authorize?client_id=812381127943782502&permissions=67584&scope=bot%20applications.commands

-:warning: **If can't see the bots messages**: The link preview in the discord setting must be activated to see the roll results
+:warning: **If you can't see the bots messages**: The link preview in the discord setting must be activated to see the roll results

 The bot has currently three systems:

 ## Custom dice buttons

 Use the slash command: 'custom_dice start' and add up to 15 buttons in the format XdY where X is the number of dice and Y the number of sides of each die (max value of each is 99).
-For example '/custom_dice start 1_button: 3d6 2_button:
-10d10 3_button:3d20' produces the following buttons:
+For example '/custom_dice start 1_button:3d6 2_button:10d10 3_button:3d20' produces the following buttons:

 ![custom_dice_buttons.png](custom_dice_buttons.png)

 and on clicking the ordered results of the button dice:
 ![custom_dice_result.png](custom_dice_result.png)

 ### Supported Notation

 see https://github.com/diceroll-dev/dice-parser for details

 | Name | Notation | Example | Description |